 While Taxis may be convenient, they can grow to be costly if that is the main mode of transportation you rely on.

 1. Take advantage of community activities.
-Often local community centre’s and parks will have activities specifically designed for seniors that are either free or offered at a steeply discounted price.
-This is a great way for seniors to stay active, preserve a healthy lifestyle, and also maintain social relations with other fellow seniors.
-By preserving healthy living habits, this can help to decrease fall risk, increase flexibility, and also muscle strength for better balance and walking.
+Often local community centers and parks will have activities specifically designed for seniors that are either free or offered at a steeply discounted price.
+This is a great way for seniors to stay active, preserve a healthy lifestyle, and maintain social relations with other seniors.
+Preserving healthy living habits can help decrease fall risk, increase flexibility, and increase muscle strength for better balance and walking.

 While health constraints most certainly have an effect on your lifestyle, your age should not.
-Don’t let a number handicap you or your elderly parents, but rather help to take advantage of the activities that they are still able to participate in.
+Don’t let a number handicap you or your elderly parents, but rather help to take advantage of the activities they can still participate in.